 With businesses facing an uncertain environment following the UK’s withdrawal from the European Union on 29 March, 2019 could see a number of them entering into ‘Brexit-inspired’ Company Voluntary Arrangements (CVAs).

 CVAs, whereby a company agrees a resolution deal with its creditors when it cannot meet its liabilities within a set timeframe, have increased in recent years.
 In 2018 CVAs became more prominent following a number of high-profile retail collapses, underpinned by the prevailing economic conditions.

-Mark Newman, Partner, Head of Recovery Solutions said:
+Vince Green, Partner, Head of Recovery Solutions said: